peteryzhang6/The-Law-of-One/Infinity/Law of Free Will.md

 Thus to ignore the free will of other beings can be seen as one of the "worst" thing one can do, from a perspective of STO beings.

-- 3.14: There is a law which we believe to be one of the more significant primal distortions of the Law of One.
+- [[Session 3#3.14]]: There is a law which we believe to be one of the more significant primal distortions of the Law of One.
 That is the Law of Confusion.
-You have called this the Law of Free Will
+You have called this the Law of Free Will.
 - 10.12: The Law of One has as one of its primal distortions the free will distortion
 - 13.8: one of its primal distortions, freedom of will